 She also has no doubt been convinced that anyone who doesn’t say want a female Doctor is trying to limit what women can do in the genre.

-Still all Whovian Feminism could say (aside from calling me a random white dude, like skin colour has anything to do with it) was that she liked the Wonder Woman movie.
+All Whovian Feminism could say (aside from calling me a random white dude, like skin colour has anything to do with it) was that she liked the Wonder Woman movie.

 That hardly shows an extensive knowledge of female heroes Whovian Feminism that you like the one currently in the cinemas.
 I doubt she has even heard of Callisto or Alti.